 - Presentations should capture the speaker talking to people with expressive facial gestures and body language.

-- When taking a group photograph, arrange people by height and row.
+- For group photographs, arrange people by height and row.
 The taller people should be in the back or balanced at the edges.
 Take rank into consideration.

 View the photographs below for examples.